Monticello in Jasper County, Georgia — The American South (South Atlantic)

 Erected 1957 by Georgia Historical Commission.
 (Marker Number 079-8.)

 Location.
-33° 18.183′ Touch for map.
+33° 18.183′ N, 83° 40.783′ W. Marker is in Monticello, Georgia, in Jasper County.
+Marker is at the intersection of Green Street (Georgia Route 16) and Blue Run Street, on the left when traveling east on Green Street.
 The marker stands on opposite street of Eatonton Street from the house.
+Touch for map.
 Marker is in this post office area: Monticello GA 31064, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Site of Inn (approx. 0.2 miles away); Jasper County (approx. ¼ mile away); Jackson Springs (approx. 1½ miles away); The Stoneman Raid (approx. 2.2 miles away); Hebron Baptist Church (approx. 2.2 miles away); The March to the Sea (approx. 3.9 miles away); The Isaac Parker Inn (approx. 6.6 miles away); Home of Senator Alfred Cuthbert (was approx. 7.1 miles away but has been reported missing. ).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Site of Inn (approx. 0.2 miles away); Jasper County (approx. ¼ mile away); Jackson Springs (approx. 1½ miles away); The Stoneman Raid (approx. 2.2 miles away); Hebron Baptist Church (approx. 2.2 miles away); The March to the Sea (approx. 3.9 miles away); The Isaac Parker Inn (approx. 6.6 miles away); Providence Baptist Church (approx. 8.3 miles away).
 Touch for a list and map of all markers in Monticello.

 Also see . . .
 David Addison Reese - Biographical Directory of the United States Congress.
 (Submitted on August 17, 2010, by Bill Pfingsten of Bel Air, Maryland.)